VTHMgNPipola/ASCT/README.md

-the type of tile that you want to create (for example to create a basic conductor create a class that extends `ConductorTile`) and add the annotation `PlaceableTile`, and have a constructor with two integers (X and Y position, in that order) as arguments or no arguments .
+the type of tile that you want to create (for example to create a basic conductor create a class that extends `ConductorTile`) and add the annotation `PlaceableTile`, and have a constructor with two integers (X and Y position, in that order) as arguments or no arguments.
 ASCT will recognize all classes that have that annotation and instantiate them by those constructors.